Cross-chain Ping Pong

 }

-2. Create a variable currentRequestId of type uint64 which will act as a counter for requests routed from source chain.
-We'll use this variable for fetching ping from the source chain on the destination side and ack from the destination chain on the source side.
+currentRequestIdof typeuint64which will act as a counter for requests routed from source chain.
+We'll use this variable for fetching ping from the source chain on the destination side and ack from the destination chain on the source side. - Create a mapping

-3. Create a mapping pingFromSource with keys srcChainId and requestId to fetch the string received from the source chain on the destination side.
+pingFromSourcewith keyssrcChainIdandrequestIdto fetch the string received from the source chain on the destination side. - Create a mapping

-6. Create a CustomError variable which can be used to throw custom errors.
+CustomErrorvariable which can be used to throw custom errors. - Create an event

 Step 4) Setting the fee payer address